coroq-com/coroq-router/README.md

 # coroq/router

-A simple PHP router for mapping request paths to class names.
+A minimal PHP router for mapping request paths to class names.

 ## Installation